fordjes/sdn-labs/05B_ADVANCED.md

   `student@beachhead:~$` `sudo ovs-vsctl show > /tmp/ovs-show-dhcp`

-0. Run the *a3diff* function to see how the OVS configuration has changed since the internal interfaces were created, and VLAN tags applied.
+0. Run the *a3diff* function to see how the OVS configuration has changed since the internal interfaces were created and VLAN tags applied.

   `student@beachhead:~$` `a3diff /tmp/ovs2-show-config /tmp/ovs-show-dhcp`